eduvpn/documentation/2FA.md

 ## Configuration

-By default, the user has the option to self-enroll for 2FA at their discretion.
-However, the software can be configured to _enforce_ 2FA, thus forcing all users to enroll for 2FA when they (first) authenticate to the service.
+By default, 2FA is disabled on new installations.
+The software can be configured to make 2FA optional, or to enforce the use of 2FA, i.e. enroll "on first use".

+### Disable 2FA

+This will fully disable 2FA and is the _default_.
+The user won't be asked for 2FA, nor are they able to enroll themselves.
+Users that enrolled themselves before are no longer asked for 2FA.

+    'requireTwoFactor' => false,
+    'twoFactorMethods' => [],

 ### Optional 2FA